 Tom serves as the Executive Director of Founders Ministries, an organization committed to reformation and revival in local churches.
 He edits the Founders Journal, a quarterly theological publication of Founders Ministries, and has written numerous articles for journals and magazines.
 He is a regular contributor to TableTalk.
 He has also edited and contributed to several books.
 Tom regularly preaches and lectures at various conferences throughout the United States and other countries in addition to authoring the Founders Blog and writing for Examiner.com.
 He also blogs at tomascol.com

 Tom enjoys riding motorcycles and, though he currently is "in between bikes," lives with the hope that one day he will have his own Harley.
-He and Donna have seven children, including a son-in-law.
+He and Donna have eight children, including 2 sons-in-law.
 They also have one grandchild.

 Ken is originally from Omaha, Nebraska, where he studied classical guitar and music theory at the Omaha Conservatory of Music (1973 to 1980).
 In 1980 he continued his study of music at the University of Nebraska at Omaha, receiving a BM degree in 1985.
 Ken is also a graduate of Southwestern Baptist Theological Seminary where he received the MM and PhD degrees in Church Music Ministry.
 He and his family moved to Cape Coral, Florida in January 2003.
 Ken serves with Founders Ministries as Editorial Director of Founders Press and Director of the online Founders Study Center.
 He also teaches Fine Arts as an online instructor for Dallas Baptist University and guitar for Edison State College.